Berkhamsted: Middle Ages

-Edward III gave the castle to his son, Edward, the Black Prince under whom Berkhamsted become a centre of English longbow archery, making the longbow a decisive factor in the English victory at the Battle of Crécy.
-In 1400, Henry IV lived in the castle after he deposed Richard, and during this time, Geoffrey Chaucer – later famous for writing The Canterbury Tales – oversaw renovation work on the castle in his role as Clerk of the Works at Berkhamsted.
-Henry V and Henry VI owned the castle and in 1469, Edward IV gave the castle to his mother, Cecily Neville, Duchess of York who had a significant social and financial impact on the town and was the last person to live in the castle.
+Edward III gave the castle to his son, Edward, the Black Prince, under whom Berkhamsted become a centre of English longbow archery, making the longbow a decisive factor in the English victory at the Battle of Crécy.
+In 1400, Henry IV lived in the castle after he deposed Richard and, during this time, Geoffrey Chaucer – later famous for writing The Canterbury Tales – oversaw renovation work on the castle in his role as Clerk of Works at Berkhamsted.
+Henry V and Henry VI owned the castle; in 1469, Edward IV gave the castle to his mother, Cecily Neville, Duchess of York, who had a significant social and financial impact on the town and was the last person to live in the castle.

 In 1833, the castle was the first building in the United Kingdom to receive statutory protection.
 The castle ruins are managed by the Berkhamsted Castle Trust, in partnership with English Heritage, for the Duchy of Cornwall, and are open to the public.

-From the 12th to the 15th centuries the town continued to develop separately on the old Akeman Street 0.4 miles to the south of the castle and to the west of St Peter's Church.
+From the 12th to the 15th centuries, the town continued to develop separately on the old Akeman Street 0.4 miles to the south of the castle and to the west of St Peter's Church.
 In 1156, Henry II officially recognised Berkhamsted as a town in a royal charter, which confirmed the conditions enjoyed under Edward the Confessor, and also decreed that no market could be set up within 7 miles of the town.